Connect virtual networks from different deployment models using the portal

 No. VNet-to-VNet supports connecting virtual networks.
-It does not support connecting virtual machines or cloud services that are not in a virtual network.
+It doesn't support connecting virtual machines or cloud services that aren't in a virtual network.

-No. A cloud service or a load balancing endpoint can't span across virtual networks, even if they are connected together.
+No. A cloud service or a load-balancing endpoint can't span across virtual networks, even if they're connected together.

-Can I used a PolicyBased VPN type for VNet-to-VNet or Multi-Site connections?
+Can I use a PolicyBased VPN type for VNet-to-VNet or Multi-Site connections?

 Can I connect a VNet with a RouteBased VPN Type to another VNet with a PolicyBased VPN type?

-No, both virtual networks MUST be using route-based (previously called Dynamic Routing) VPNs.
+No, both virtual networks MUST use route-based (previously called dynamic routing) VPNs.